angel-721/angel-721/README.md

 - I'm a 4th year Software Engineering student at Utah Tech University
 - I currently develop virtual reality classroom experiences for Utah Tech Online
-- I have a strong interest in data science, data analytics, and HCI!
+- I have a strong interest in data science and game development
 - Don't be surprised if you see many repos with a martial arts theme!